 • Buffalo grass: This variety takes two weeks to 30 days to germinate.

-• Centipede grass: This type of grass will germinate in 14 to 21 days.
+• Centipede grass: This type of grass will germinate in 14–21 days.

 Cool-Season Grass

 Cool-season grasses’ active growth periods are during early spring and early fall.
-They grow best in areas like the Northeast, Pacific Northwest, and Upper Midwest.
+They grow best in the Northeast, Pacific Northwest, and Upper Midwest and often include grasses that appreciate shade.
 These grasses are usually green in the winter and turn brown in the summer.
-Their ideal growing temperature is about 60 to 75 degrees Fahrenheit.
-The best time to plant cool-season grasses is during the fall, about 45 days before the estimated first frost, or in spring.
+Their ideal growing temperature is about 60–75 degrees Fahrenheit.
+The best time to plant cool-season grasses is in spring or during the fall, about 45 days before the estimated first frost.

 The fastest-growing cool season grasses include: